JiayuX/Two-Class-BBox-Regression/README.md

 # Two-Class-BBox-Regression
- This object detection project identify dogs and cats by a two-class bounding box regressor
+ This object detection project builds a two-class bounding box regressor to detect and classify dogs and cats.
+Due to the simplicity of the model, it requires that only one object appear in a picture belonging to one of the included classes.
+To achieve multi-object & multi-class detection, more complex models are expected such as those in R-CNN and YOLO families.

  To run the code, download the original dataset from https://www.kaggle.com/andrewmvd/dog-and-cat-detection?select=images and place the 'annotations' and 'images' folders in the dataset folder.